miselkrstovic/experiments-in-spring/README.md

 _none_

 Note:<br>
-_Upon successful addition of a user to the system, a "location" header will be provide an id of the created collection resource._
+_Upon successful addition of a user to the system, an http header field, designated as "location", will be added to provide an id of the created resource._

 #### Update a user
 ````